Dispossession and Knowledge: Essential Requirements of Adverse Possession

 • 13. … When a party claims adverse possession, he must know who the actual ownerof the property is.
 Secondly, he must plead that he was in open and uninterrupted possession for more than 12 years to the original owner’s knowledge….”

-If it is not SURE for the claimant who is the true owner, No Adverse Possession
+If it is Not SURE for the Claimant who is the True Owner, No Adverse Possession

 Adverse possession is hostile possession which is expressly or impliedly in denial of title of the true owner.
 To attract adverse possession there must be animus possidendi to hold the land adverse to the title of the true owner (Chatti Konati Rao v.
 Palle Venkata Subba Rao, 2010-14 SCC 316; M. Venkatesh v.
 BDA, 2015-17 SCC 1; Brijesh Kumar v.
 Shardabai, 2019-9 SCC 369) with the knowledge of the true owner.